Dive The Bahamas

 Eleuthera & Harbour Island

-Eleuthera offers some of the finest blue hole, cave and reef diving anywhere, with exceptional dive facilities and more natural wrecks than any other island of The Bahamas.
-The Devil’s Backbone, a shallow and jagged reef, extends across the northern edge of the island.
-Forests of Elkhorns, star and brain corals are crowned by sea fans.
-Lobsters peek from holes in the ocean floor and eels wind through the reef.
-You can also feed the fish, take a dip in the inland “Ocean Hole” or swim through the drift dive called Current Cut.
+You can enjoy some of the finest blue hole, cave and reef diving here, and more natural wrecks than any other island of The Bahamas.
+The Devil’s Backbone, a shallow and jagged reef, extends across the northern edge of the islands.
+Forests of Elkhorns, star and brain corals, are crowned by sea fans, lobsters peak from holes, and eels wind through the reef.
+You can also feed the fish, take a dip in the inland “Ocean Hole,” or swim through the drift dive called Current Cut.
+There are exceptional dive facilities, PADI-trained instructors, certification programs, and scuba equipment available for rental.

-The Abaco Islands are known as one of the world’s top boating and sailing destinations due to its calm sea surrounded by charming islands.
-However, those qualities also make The Abaco Islands a very popular dive spot, with several protected underwater reefs, swim-through caves and invigorating marine life.
+The Abacos are known as one of the world’s top boating and sailing destinations due to its calm sea surrounded by charming islands.
+However, those qualities also make The Abaco Islands a very popular dive spot, with several protected underwater areas such as Fowl Cay National Reserve and Pelican Cays Land and Sea Park, boasting massive reefs with swim-through caves that are seasonally filled wall-to-wall with silver baitfish.
+And at certain dive spots on the edge of the reef, you’re almost guaranteed to experience the thrill of seeing reef sharks up close.

-These islands are some of the most spectacular places in The Bahamas to enjoy the undersea world.
-Vast beds of undisturbed coral reef bustle with brightly colored schools of fish.
+These islands are one of the most spectacular places in The Bahamas to enjoy the undersea world.
+Vast beds of undisturbed coral reef teem with brightly colored schools of fish.
 The Amberjack Reef, a patch reef, houses several types of sharks.
 You can explore Mystery Cave, a 400-foot-deep blue hole, dropping from 15 to 100 feet.
-There are also several excellent wall dives and the Austin Smith Wreck.
-And "Thunderball Grotto" is a must-see.
+There are also several excellent wall dives and the Austin Smith Wreck and "Thunderball Grotto" are a must-see.
+There is a PADI 5-Star Dive facility on Great Exuma and PADI professionals on Staniel Cay, offering the ultimate dive experience on small, personalized dive trips.
+Basic scuba diving and dive master courses are also available.

 Average Water Temps